DjorgeSilva/barra_progresso_animado/README.md

 # Usage

-* There are many ways to use the Progressbar, you can see a few basic examples here.a
+* There are many ways to use the Progressbar, you can see a few basic examples below.

 # Usage: the first approach - (HTML5, CSS3)